This post may contain affiliate links. I will receive a small commission if you use these links.

 How many days do you need in Sydney?

 Sydney is a big city and there’s so many great things to see and do.
 If you are visiting Sydney for the first time, I would recommend spending 3-5 days in the city.
 This will allow you enough time to see the best places in Sydney, without feeling like you are rushing around.
-I stayed in Sydney for 4 days (5 nights) and felt that it was a good amount of time – to see how I spent that time, see my full 4 day itinerary here.
+I stayed in Sydney for 4 days (5 nights) and felt that it was a good amount of time – to see how I spent that time, see my full 4 day Sydney itinerary.

 When is the best time to visit Sydney?